pravega/pravega/documentation/src/docs/admin-guide/lts-sizing.md

 Bookkeeper can delete them when running garbage collection, thus freeing up space to continue writing data.

-With the above context, the question to answer is what is the minimum amount of storage space that is needed for preventing Pravega getting rid of storage space in Bookkeeper in regular operation?
+With the above context, the question to answer is what is the minimum amount of storage space that is needed for preventing Pravega from exhausting storage space in Bookkeeper during normal operation?
 We suggest provisioning storage space for at least 2 full-length ledgers per container (so one Ledger can be garbage collected by Bookkeeper while the Segment
 Container continues to write to the new one).
 Therefore, we could estimate the storage space in Bookkeeper as follows: